Helms Athletic Foundation: Pro Football Hall of Fame

-Helms Athletic Foundation selected players, coaches and administrators from 1950 through 1960 to its pro football hall of fame.
+Helms Athletic Foundation selected players, coaches and administrators from 1950 through at least the 1970s to its pro football hall of fame.
 Contrary to other halls of fame, some members were selected during their active playing/coaching careers.

-Dan Reeves wasn't inducted to the hall, but he did received a "special award" for his "contribution to professional football in Los Angeles" during the 1950 inaugural class ceremony.

 World Trophy

-The World Trophy, originally known as the Helms Award, was an annual sporting award established by the Helms Athletic Foundation in 1939 to honor the foremost amateur athlete of each continent of the world, including Africa, Asia, Australia, Europe, North America, and South America.
-Even though the organization was established in 1936, the awards date back to 1896, the year of the first Summer Olympics.
+The Helms World Trophy, originally known as the Helms Award and also referred to as the Helms Trophy, was an annual sporting award established by the Helms Athletic Foundation from 1939 to honor the foremost amateur athlete of each continent of the world, including Africa, Asia, Australia, Europe, North America, and South America.

+Although the Foundation was established in 1936, the awards date back to the 1896, the year of the first Summer Olympics.

+After the initial committee selection, amateur athletes were nominated by their own countries for consideration by the foundation.
+Winners were presented with a silver plaque and had their names added to the World Trophy that was located at the Helms Foundation, and subsequently the Amateur Athletic Foundation of Los Angeles (now known as the LA84 Foundation).
+Winners can only win the award once.